Food list

 Carbohydrates

-These carbohydrate provide slow-release energy, support digestive health, and help keep you feeling full, making it easier to manage weight and meet nutritional goals.
+These carbohydrates provide slow-release energy, support digestive health, and help keep you feeling full, making it easier to manage weight and meet nutritional goals.

 These carbohydrates can be part of a balanced diet, but it's best to consume them in moderation due to their higher carbohydrate content.
 Regular intake can have a negative impact on blood sugar levels and weight loss goals.

-Avoid regular consumption of these carbohydrate options.
-While no food is entirely off-limits, these foods cause spikes in blood sugar levels that can negatively impact metabolic health, energy levels and weight.
+It’s best to avoid regular consumption of these carbohydrate options.
+While no food is completely off-limits, they can cause sharp spikes in blood sugar levels, which may negatively affect your energy, metabolic health, and weight management goals.

 Food